AI in Validation: From Early Adoption to Governed Implementation

 These risks are manageable, but only when AI is implemented through governed workflows.

-What Governed AI Implementation Looks Like
+A Blueprint for Governed AI Implementation

 A governed AI validation framework should include several key controls.